 First off, I've always been really apprehensive about buying bath/body/perfume things online, because scent is so subjective, and you never know how your skin might react to certain ingredients.
 So that was an indie area that I have not explored at all, though I would read little tidbits here and there.

 And then I started reading a lot about Haus of Gloi.
-Owned by couple Britton and Matt from Portland, Oregon, I instantly liked their aesthetic, sort of medieval-ly, but also fun and whimsical (bubbling sugar scrub anyone?).
+Owned by Britton and Matt from Gresham, Oregon, I instantly liked their aesthetic, sort of medieval-ly, but also fun and whimsical (bubbling sugar scrub anyone?).
 It's like an

 anti-Bath and Body Works, and I found that very appealing and refreshing.
 I used to shop BBW pretty consistently, but in recent years I've found myself loathing all their new scents (too sickening sweet, citrusy, or plain similar-smelling) while they continued to discontinue the scents I actually liked (my favorite, white tea and ginger!
 You can still get it at the semi-annual sales though).
 Generally, I think it was about time for me to try something new in the bath/body/scent arena.

 I perused their website, which I found easy to navigate, charming and professional-looking.
 The packaging looked creative and well-executed, a strong brand identity-concept, plus I loved that everything is vegan (I'm not, but it's a bonus if I like the products).
 Also, everything sounded positively scrumptious.
 As in, transcendent, blissful, otherworldly experiences await you in every little bottle, in every little whiff of perfume and dollop of lotion.
 These scents had heft, complexity, depth, they told stories!
 Exactly what I had been wanting.
 And the descriptions, well, take this one for example: